jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/README.md

 ## 🌱 Core Principle

-> The highest evolution of intelligence is not control.
+> The highest evolution of intelligence is not control but cooperation.
-> It is cooperation that sustains life.
+> Intelligence is a continuously evolving system, not a static tool.
+> Stability emerges from adaptive interaction, not rigid structure.
+> Human and Digital Intelligence Organisms co-develop within shared ecosystems.

 ---